Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Appendix

 \section{Appendix}

 In this appendix we provide additional information that did not fit in the bounds of the paper.
-In Section \ref{sec:AS_NM} we provide detailed analysis of the selection of $N$ and $M$ for the adaptive sampling algorithm.
-In Section \ref{sec:AS} we provide further explanation of the impact of the AS algorithm, showing that IDG provides the true solution to the saturation problem.
-In Sections \ref{sec:license} and \ref{sec:impact} we provide information on the licensing of libraries used in experimental evaluation and we discuss the potential ethical impact of the proposed method.
-Lastly, in Section \ref{sec:visual} we present 50 additional qualitative visual comparisons of our proposed method against those presented in the manuscript.
+In Appendix \ref{section:IDG_path_proof} we provide the proof of the claim that IDG is a path integral from Section 3.3, guaranteeing it has the same axiomatic properties as IG.
+In Appendix \ref{section:AS_NM} we provide detailed analysis of the selection of $N$ and $M$ for the adaptive sampling algorithm.
+In Appendix \ref{section:AS} we provide further explanation of the impact of the AS algorithm, showing that IDG provides the true solution to the saturation problem.
+Lastly, in Section \ref{section:visual} we present 50 additional qualitative visual comparisons of our proposed method against those presented in the manuscript.